nosolls/gotesting/README.md

 # gotesting
-Just a testing area for learning go lang.
+Just a testing area for working with go lang.